-The exhibit is brought to life by carefully chosen exotic species including Red-bellied piranha, a colony of Leaf cutter ants and an Amazon tree boa.
+The exhibit is brought to life by carefully chosen exotic species including Red-bellied piranha, an Amazon tree boa and the Critically Endangered Golden mantella frog.

-You can also take advantage of our newly refurbished soft play area down in Deep Blue One.
+Younger children (under 1m in height) can also take advantage of our marine themed soft play area down in Deep Blue One.
+Please note, parental supervision is required at all times.

 Back to The Deep Tour